Southwest Conference: Prime years

-The Texas Longhorns baseball program under coach Cliff Gustafson won national titles in 1975 and 1983, as well as titles under Bibb Falk in 1949 and 1950.
+The Texas Longhorns baseball program under coach Cliff Gustafson won national titles in 1975 and 1983 as well as titles under Bibb Falk in 1949 and 1950.
+The Longhorns have won 2 more national titles in 2002 and 2005 as members of the Big XII.
+Texas dominated the SWC for several years, winning an incredible 64 conference championships between 1915 and 1996.
+Texas would make it to a record 27 College World Series during their time in the SWC, with that number increasing to 38 as of 2025.
 The Arkansas Razorbacks also fielded fine teams that advanced to the College World Series.
-The Hogs finished 2nd in 1979, 3rd in 1985, and 5th in both the 1987 and 1989 seasons.
-The Hogs have continued this tradition since moving to the SEC, reaching the CWS four times under Arkansas alumnus Dave Van Horn, and were the 2018 national runners-up.
+The Hogs finished runners-up in 1979, 3rd in 1985, and 5th in both the 1987 and 1989 seasons.
+The Hogs have continued this tradition since moving to the SEC, reaching the CWS seven times under Arkansas alumnus Dave Van Horn, and were the 2018 national runners-up.
 Texas A&M rose to power in the late 1980s, going 58–5 in 1989 before losing twice in the regional championship round on its home field to LSU.
 The Aggies reached the College World Series in 1993.
 Rice began its ascent to college baseball's elite in the conference's final years under coach Wayne Graham, reaching the CWS in 1997, the year after the conference disbanded.
+Graham and the Owls would win the CWS national title in 2003 as members of the WAC.

 The Arkansas Razorbacks were dominant in track and field winning 15 SWC cross country team titles, 11 SWC indoor track team titles, 9 SWC outdoor track team titles, and an incredible 8 SWC triple crowns (cross country, indoor track and outdoor track champions all in the same season).
 During their SWC days, the Razorbacks won 14 NCAA national team championships and one NCAA team triple crown.
 The list of Arkansas individual SWC champions and individual NCAA champions is long.
 Standout coaches and athletes include the legendary John McDonnell of Arkansas, the winningest coach in NCAA history regardless of sport.
+Arkansas has now won 42 national championships in men's track and cross country, and 8 in women's.
 Baylor's Michael Johnson, Texas A&M's Randy Matson, Rice's Fred Hansen, Houston's Carl Lewis, and Arkansas' Mike Conley all went on to win Olympic gold medals.